-- For nil tolerance defects, the tolerance (rejection of the load) can apply if the defect is detected at any stage of the delivery or testing process, including in the truckload before sampling, in the probe sample, in the half litre sample or during discharge into the receival hopper after assessment. - Grain should be examined for defects under conditions of good lighting.
+- For nil tolerance defects, the tolerance (rejection of the load) can apply if the defect is detected at any stage of the delivery or testing process, including in the truckload before sampling, in the probe sample, in the entire half litre sample or during discharge into the receival hopper after assessment. - Grain should be examined for defects under conditions of good lighting.
 Instruments of magnification may be used to assist the determination of the level of visually defective grains present in the sample. - For those defects with a tolerance based on the count in a 100 grain sample, a small sub sample should be drawn from the Grower Load Composite sample and placed on the 100 grain tray.
 Surplus grain should be removed from the tray when all 100 holes have been filled.
-Count the number of grains for the defect in question. - For those defects with a tolerance based on the number of grains in a half litre sample (Insect Damaged, Heat Damaged, Bin Burnt or Storage Mould), the entire half litre sample is to be assessed.
-Count the number of grains for the defect in question. - For those defects with a tolerance based on % by weight in a 100 gram sample (Broken), a representative 100 gram sub sample should be drawn from the Grower Load Composite sample.
+Count the number of grains for the defect in question. - For those defects with a tolerance based on the number of grains in a half litre sample (Insect Damaged, Pink Fungal Staining), the entire half litre sample is to be assessed.
+Count the number of grains for the defect in question. - The assessment of Severely Damaged shall be done on the entire sample remaining above the 2.2mm screen. - For those defects with a tolerance based on % by weight in a 100 gram sample (Broken), a representative 100 gram sub sample should be drawn from the Grower Load Composite sample.
 Remove all Broken grain from the 100 gram sample and weigh. - Each grain should be examined to determine if it is classified as defective.
-An individual kernel may only have one defect, being the defect type with the tightest tolerance in the standard. - The presence and level of defective grains can be assessed with the assistance of the GTA Approved photographic standards (Visual Recognition Standards Guide) listed in Section 6 or Approved objective measurement instruments where appropriate (refer for example Falling Number or Rapid Visco Analyser Reference Methods in Section 5). - Report results as follows:
+An individual kernel may only have one defect, being the defect type with the tightest tolerance in the standard.
+There is unlimited time for the assessment of Defective Grains. - The presence and level of defective grains can be assessed with the assistance of the GTA Approved photographic standards (Visual Recognition Standards Guide) listed in Section 6 or Approved objective measurement instruments where appropriate (refer for example Falling Number or Rapid Visco Analyser Reference Methods in Section 5). - Report results as follows: